ixiaopan/blog/content/post/sort.md

-Data structure and algorithm are two important courses in Computer Science.
+Data structure and algorithms are two important courses in Computer Science.
 Knowing how to utilise appropriate data structures and algorithms to fit our problems can greatly decrease memory space and improve performance.
 Besides, the ideas behind the classical algorithms are also worth learning to strengthen our logical thinking skills.
-Today, I will introduce four common sorting algorithms.
-Well, I am not going to repeat things we've known, so this is simply a quick note to help refresh my knowledge for future reference.
+Well, this series of articles are simply quick notes to help refresh my knowledge for future reference.
+So let's start from sorting.

 <!--more-->